Small Businesses Are Primary Targets — Not Afterthoughts

 Professional services range from one-time security assessments ($2,500–$10,000) to fully managed security services ($200–$500 per user monthly).
 For most small businesses, a hybrid approach delivers the best value: implement foundational controls internally while outsourcing specialized functions like security monitoring, vulnerability management, and incident response to experts.

 Managed Detection and Response (MDR) services provide 24/7 security monitoring, threat hunting, and incident response for $50–150 per endpoint monthly — significantly less than the cost of a single dedicated security staff member.
 These services detect and respond to threats that bypass preventive controls, reducing average breach detection time from 212 days to under 24 hours.
-For businesses where the foundational five controls aren't sufficient on their own, MDR closes the gap between what you can monitor and what attackers are actually doing inside your environment.
+To understand how EDR, MDR, and XDR differ in practice, see our breakdown of EDR vs. MDR vs. XDR for small businesses.

 Not Sure Where Your Biggest Security Gaps Are?

-Our security team provides free evaluations for small businesses — we assess your current controls, identify your highest-risk exposures, and provide a prioritized action plan with no obligation.
+Bellator Cyber Guard provides free cybersecurity evaluations for small businesses.
+We assess your current controls, identify your highest-risk gaps, and deliver a prioritized action plan — no sales pitch, no obligation.

 Prevention Costs a Fraction of What Recovery Does